 Community Volunteering Abroad in Fiji

 Volunteers live with a Fijian host family, who will ensure that you soon feel at home and integrated into community life.
-You will live in the local, traditional manner, eating what the family eats and joining family activities, such as going to church.
+You will live in the local, traditional manner, eating what the family eats and joining family activities.
+The villages are predominantly Methodist, and and volunteers can choose to attend church with their host family on Sundays if they want to.
 The villages have basic amenities, and not all homes will have full-time electricity.
 In almost all cases only cold water will be available for showering, and some homes may have an outside toilet and washing facilities.